An in-depth report on the causes, diagnosis, treatment, and prevention of urinary incontinence.

 In women, pelvic floor muscle tone weakens with significant weight gain.
 Weight loss can help reduce the frequency of urinary incontinence episodes in overweight women.
 Women should eat healthy foods in moderation and exercise regularly.
 Constipation can worsen urinary incontinence, so diets should be high in fiber, fruits, and vegetables.

-People with incontinence should stop drinking beverages 2 to 4 hours before going to bed, particularly those who experience leakage or accidents during the night.
+People with incontinence should stop drinking beverages 2 to 4 hours before going to bed, or before traveling when a bathroom will not be available, particularly those who experience leakage or accidents during the night.

 Fluid and Food Restrictions